 Participants may contribute from one percent to 25 percent of their pre-tax compensation, as defined by the Plan, not to exceed certain limits as described in the plan document ("Employee Contribution").
-In addition, participants that are age 50 or older were eligible to make catch-up contributions of up to \$5,000 of pre-tax compensation in 2008.
 After-tax contributions are not permitted by the Plan.
 Participants may also contribute amounts representing distributions from other qualified plans ("Rollover Contribution").
-The Company matches 100 percent of each participant's Employee Contribution up to three percent of the participant's compensation, as defined by the Plan, plus 50 percent of the participant's Employee Contribution in excess of three percent of the participant's compensation up to six percent of the participant's compensation ("Employer Contribution").
+The Plan was amended in 2008 to permit employer contributions by participating subsidiaries, subject to the terms of the applicable collective bargaining agreement(s).